Michel-Liao/scratch-vit/README.md

 Run `python -m ipykernel install --user --name=scratch_vit` to install the environment in your Jupyter notebook.

-To grab the MNIST data, follow the instructions [here](https://pypi.org/project/python-mnist/).
+To download the MNIST data, use [torchvision's MNIST class.](https://pytorch.org/vision/main/generated/torchvision.datasets.MNIST.html)

-Note: You need access to a CUDA-enabled GPU.
+**Note:** You need access to a CUDA-enabled GPU to run the code.

+## Run

+To run the unit tests:
+1. `cd unit_tests`
+2. `python -m unittest [scriptname].py`

 ## TODO
 - [X] Patchification